nodemailer/nodemailer/README.md

 if for some reason you want to specify it yourself, you can do it with `envelope` property.

 `envelope` is an object with the following params: `from`, `to`, `cc` and `bcc` just like with regular mail options.
-You can also use the regular address format.
+You can also use the regular address format, unicode domains etc.

 ```javascript
 mailOptions = {